khakhalin/notes/keywords/echo.md

 # Questions

-* When quantifying networks, can we use richness of echos as a proxy for actual performance, to avoid testing the performance?
 * Can one use local logic to deliberately make the network less symmetric? (is the same as STPD?
 Basically, if two nodes are too similar, we want to make them dissimilar… Sketch a plasticity rule that would achieve that.)
 * How does pruning work on echo networks?
 Two options for pruning here - in the output layer (which could also allow ensembling on the same reservoir), and in the reservoir itself (which could curiously interact with network properties).
 Use some sort of backprop-like calculation, find least useful nodes and rewire them?
 * Role of intrinsic tuning?